KS Kastrioti

 Klubi Sportiv Kastrioti is an Albanian professional football club based in the city of Krujë.
-The club's home ground used to be the Kastrioti Stadium, but after the stadium got closed and demolished, Kastrioti decided to move to the Kamëz Stadium in Kamëz, which has a capacity of 5,500 spectators and they currently compete in the Kategoria e Parë.
+The club's home ground used to be the Kastrioti Stadium, but after the stadium got closed and demolished, Kastrioti had to move to Redi Maloku Stadium in Fushë-Krujë, which has a total of 3,000 spectators and they currently compete in the Kategoria e Parë.

 History

 Early years

 The club was founded in 1926 as the city of Krujë's main sports club.
 During a brief spell in 1949, the club was dissolved, but was quickly re-established under the name of the city, Krujë.
 Two years later in 1951, the club was renamed Puna Krujë before reverting it back to simply Krujë again in 1958, which they later added Kastrioti to, in honour of the noble Kastrioti family of which Albania's national hero Skanderbeg hailed from.

 Rise and fall (1989–2006)

 For many years the club only competed in the lower divisions of Albanian football, but they managed to achieve promotion to the top tier Albanian Superliga in 1990 for the very first time.
 During their debut season in the top flight the club finished in 12th place out of 14 teams with a record of 12 wins, 10 draws and 17 losses.
 The following season they would again finish 2 places from the bottom, in 14th place out of 16 teams, a feat they would replicate the following season once again, but this time the league format had changed and the club was relegated to the Albanian First Division.
 The club returned to the top flight in 1995 after winning the 1994–95 First Division title and gaining promotion.
 However, this was only short lived as they were relegated in their first season back after finishing in penultimate place.
 They would have to wait 10 years to return to the Superliga once again, as they achieved promotion in the 2004–05 season after finishing 3rd in the First Division.